1st Trimester

 • The heart is fully formed and beating 150–170 times per minute

-• Brain development accelerates - 100,000 new cells form every minute
+• Brain development accelerates, with 100,000 new cells forming every minute

-• Facial features become more defined - eyes, nose, mouth, and ears are forming
+• Facial features become more defined, including eyes, nose, mouth, and ears

 • Arms and legs are growing, with paddle-like hands and feet